ramesh-kasula/FCC-WorkPortfolio/README.md

 * The user with type farmer will be able to add and edit his/her information regarding the products and update it in the database.
 * These details will be portrayed in the website and can be edited by the farmer along with adding new products.
 * The farmer can also delete the product to remove from his Product List.

+Sprint 5:
+* During Sprint 5, our team started working on Unit Testing.
+* After a complete day of research about unit testing, we started to implement on the Unit/Component testing in the backend.
+* After completing the backend unit testing, we worked on the previous changes that had to be made which are suggested by our mentor.
+* Later, we started integration by all of us gathering together.

+Sprint 6:
+* During Sprint 6, our whole team continued to work the process of integration.
+* During the integration we faced a few issues related to CSS-Alignment and Images.
+* After dealing with these issues, we started to work on implementing search bar for farmer search bar.
+* After succeeding in it, we continued to work on customer search bar.

+Sprint 5:
+	During Sprint 5, my team started working on Unit Testing.
+After a complete day of research about unit testing, we started to implement it.
+After completing the backend unit testing, we started to work on the previous changes that had to be made.
+Later, we started with the process of integration.

+Sprint 6:
+	During Sprint 6, my team continued to work the process of integration.
+During the integration we faced a few issues related to CSS and images.
+After dealing with these issues, we started to work on implementing a search bar for farmer search and later we moved to work on customer search bar.